Skip to main content

 • Research

-My group’s research is on the ecological and evolutionary processes underlying pathogen emergence or re-emergence.
-We study bacteria, fungi, and oomycetes.
-In collaboration with Plant Pathology colleagues Jeff Jones and Gary Vallad, we are studying the population biology and evolution of the pathogens that cause bacterial spot of tomato, particularly Xanthomonas perforans.
+In collaboration with Plant Pathology colleagues, we study the population biology and evolution of the pathogens that cause bacterial spot of tomato, particularly Xanthomonas perforans.
 Bacterial spot is a major disease problem for Florida tomato growers and management is challenged by the highly dynamic pathogen population.

 Graduate Students